tinted-theming/tinty/README.md

   So the hook does a copy of the selected theme and replaces `~/.config/alacritty/colors.toml`.

+## Contributing

+Contributions are welcome.
+Have a look at [CONTRIBUTING.md] for more information.

+## License

+Like most other [Tinted Theming] projects, Tinty falls under the MIT license.
+Have a look at the [LICENSE] document for more information.

 [Tinted Theming]: https://github.com/tinted-theming/home
 [Base16 builder specification]: https://github.com/tinted-theming/home/blob/main/builder.md